Risk Warning: Your Capital is at Risk.

 Is XM legit?

 As a multi-regulated online broker, XM must adhere to strict compliance guidelines.
-The company furthermore boasts a track record of 2,4 billion trades executed with no re-quotes or rejections
+At present, XM is overseen by 13 different regulatory bodies based in over 10 countries.
+The company also boasts a track record of over 2.4 billion trades executed with no re-quotes or rejections.
+That said, traders are encouraged to do their own research and decide whether XM is the right broker for their needs.

 What is the minimum deposit for XM?

 XM withdrawal requests are processed within 24 hours.
 Clients receive their money on the same day for payments made via e-wallet.
-Payments by bank wire, credit card, or debit card can take between 2 – 5 business days.
+Payments by bank wire, credit card, or debit card can take between two-to-five business days.
+Withdrawals can only be processed via the method used to deposit the funds.

 Does XM offer bonuses?

-ESMA regulations prohibit CFD brokers from offering bonuses to retail traders in Europe to encourage CFD trading (or a greater volume of trading), including signup bonuses or fee rebates.
+ESMA regulations prohibit CFD brokers from offering bonuses to retail investors in Europe to encourage CFD trading (or a greater volume of trading), including signup bonuses or fee rebates.

-However, XM does provide a loyalty program and a rewards system for clients in certain countries.
-For example, clients who maintain an account balance (equity credit) of $5,000 or the currency equivalent get free access to XM's Virtual Private Server (VPS).
+However, XM does provide a loyalty program and a rewards system for clients outside of the European Union.
+For example, clients who maintain an account balance (equity credit) of $5,000 or the currency equivalent get free access to XM’s Virtual Private Server (VPS).

 Does XM provide educational resources?